Zig asserts are not C asserts

 Cache Me If You Can

-Cache lines A little Zig surprise The code The numbers Hyperthreading adds a twist Cache topology How come making a struct in Zig less densely packed can give a 56% performance increase, with far less variability?
-This post takes a look at false sharing and how it can be caused by packed data layouts and unintended field reorderings. ...
+How come making a struct in Zig less densely packed can give a huge performance increase, with far less variability?
+This post takes a look at false sharing and how it can be caused by packed data layouts and unintended field reorderings.
+While packing data closely together can be beneficial due to cache locality, false sharing must be taken into account when designing optimal data layouts for multithreaded programs.
+False sharing occurs when the data layout is at odds with the memory access pattern, namely threads updating thread-specific data that happens to fall on the same cache line....

 Async CPU bound workers in Zig